Radio art: Art radio and webradio

 An art radio is a radio station that would dedicate every second of its transmission time to radio art.
-Although this kind of project can seem utopian in the traditional state of radio, there are few lasting experiences in the underground or community side such as London's ResonanceFM, and Upstate New York's Wave Farm Radio: WGXC Radio for Open Ears which intend to make radio with art and promote the art of listening.
+Although this kind of project can seem utopian in the traditional state of radio, there are few lasting experiences in the underground or community side such as London's ResonanceFM, and Upstate New York's WGXC which intend to make radio with art and promote the art of listening.

 Also, radio had renewed itself through the Internet.
 The audio streaming technique had replaced the analogue transmitting system and artists can experiment on radio outside the legal constraints of an FM license for example.

 Among the webradios which are dedicated to radio art, some broadcast pieces like traditional radios.
 Some others directly experiment with the medium in the more concrete sense.
 Radio Astronomy broadcast sounds taken from outer space in real time.
 Le Poulpe is a networking experimental radio that mix several "spaces" processed and streamed through the Internet.